RozDavid/LOL/README.md

 $ catkin build loam_velodyne
 ```

-### Rosbag Examples
+###Rosbag Examples

-Download the provided resources to your machine from [here](google.com) and save them anywhere in your machine.
+Download the provided map resources to your machine from [here](https://www.dropbox.com/sh/c81dms7qbpp5936/AAAtgIygoivnyq5hcPGDwhtUa?dl=0) and save them anywhere in your machine.
+The Rosbags for the examples could be downloaded from the original Kitti dataset [website](http://www.cvlibs.net/datasets/kitti/raw_data.php?type=residential), you just need to strip other sensor measurement and */tf* topic from it to run correctly.

 Then modify the folowing *launch* and *yaml* and set the path for downloaded dataset files
 ```sh